Farzy/farzy.org/content/books/wanda-et-la-vision/index.en.md

-stories, but the three following from the 70's are as bad as possible: ugly drawing, dialogues with no sense (the rough French translation must make it worse), garish and slobbery colors, naive psychology, non-existent settings, incoherence within a story (not to mention the global incoherence of the global incoherence of the universe)...
+stories, but the three following from the 70's are as bad as possible: ugly drawing, dialogues with no sense (the rough French translation must make it worse), garish and slobbery colors, naive psychology, non-existent settings, incoherence within a story (not to mention the global incoherence of the universe)...

 Moreover, as they are isolated episodes and not complete stories, there are a lot of asterisks that refer to other comics that you have to have read in order to understand